MJ231/Live-Project/README.md

 ```

 ## Story Two - Creating Seed Data
-Building and testing a database would be impossible with out seed data.
+Building and testing a database would be impossible without seed data.
 Seed data is fictional data to be used as a placeholder for testing.
 This task really helped me to understand how the CREATE and UPDATE process works in Entity Framework.

-The task was to create a seed method for a HistoryManager class, but also create a User Role and assigned it to the HistoryManager that was being seeded.
+The task was to create a seed method for a HistoryManager class, but also create a User Role and assign it to the HistoryManager that was being seeded.

 ```
 namespace TheaterCMS3.Areas.Rent.Models